 Having a healthy mouth, teeth and gums may reduce your risk of chronic disease.
 Chronic diseases include conditions such as diabetes, heart disease, stroke and respiratory conditions.
 There are some population groups that are more at risk of oral and dental disease.
 For more information visit Integrated Oral Health.

 NSW Health recognises the importance of promoting good oral health within your community and specifically for Aboriginal communities.
-This is achieved by working in partnership with Aboriginal Community Controlled Health Services and local health districts.
+This is achieved by working in partnership with Aboriginal Community Controlled Health Organisations and local health districts.

 The main dental diseases are dental decay (dental caries), gum disease (gingivitis and periodontitis) and oral cancer.
 These diseases are mostly preventable.
 Understanding the cause of dental diseases and developing healthy habits can help you maintain your overall health and wellbeing.